Young Ambassadors Programme (YAP)

 ‘Everybody thinks of changing humanity, but nobody thinks of changing [them]self.’ - Leo Tolstoy

 Call for Application - Application deadline: 27 March 2020

 The Young Ambassadors Programme (YAP), under the aegis of Tools for Changemakers, will bring together 35 young Europeans who aspire to take an active role in transforming society.
 A 12-day journey will take the Young Ambassadors through an intensive training programme that will inspire deeper conviction about Europe, equip them with the reflective and practical tools to build sustainable change, and connect them to a supportive network of similarly engaged young people.

-- To train and equip a new generation of young Europeans with practical skills, integrity and sensitivity to the diverse perspective of others
+- To train and equip a new generation of young Europeans with practical skills, peacebuilding tools, integrity and sensitivity to the diverse perspective of others

 - To develop a network of young Europeans willing to be actors for positive change in their communities and countries